-The lawyers at Kassius Benson Law, P.A. represent clients charged with unlawful possession of prescription medication as well as certain acts related to prescription drugs including stealing blank prescription pads, forging doctors’ signatures or photocopying prescriptions; and impersonation of medical staff and call in prescriptions.
+Kassius Benson represents clients charged with unlawful possession of prescription medication as well as certain acts related to prescription drugs including stealing blank prescription pads, forging doctors’ signatures or photocopying prescriptions; and impersonation of medical staff and call in prescriptions.

-Our firm represents health care professionals such as doctors, nurses and pharmacists who are accused of involvement in illegal activities, including overprescribing drugs and prescription fraud.
+Kassius Benson represents health care professionals such as doctors, nurses and pharmacists who are accused of involvement in illegal activities, including overprescribing drugs and prescription fraud.
 Your professional license is at risk if you are accused of a medical crime.
-We can also represent you at any licensing board hearing.
+He can also represent you at any licensing board hearing.

 Frequently Asked Questions About Drug Crimes